yueguoguo/yueguoguo.github.io/_posts/2024-03-10-where-does-energy-go.md

 discussion is mainly about the computation unit of the system, the modern memory chips and even solid-state disk, are fabricated with the semiconductor technologies.
 And the energy in utilizing these device is dissipated in a similar to CPU or GPU devices.

-NOTE there are lots of device or circuit design and fabrication techniques to reduce the power consumption.
-E.g., dynamic voltage scaling (DVS) is a typical one to apply the adjustable voltage to the MOSFET circuits such that the only a group of the critical tasks are applied with high voltage while the others are applied with low one.
-At the device level, the new fabrication technique like 3-D MOSFET or novel semiconductor material can lower the energy consumption for state-switch operations.

 # Putting things together...

-Now let's get from the Physics world back to computer science, and think about how the entire energy consumption process is for an AI model.
+Now, let's transition from the realm of physics back to computer science and contemplate the entire energy consumption process for an AI model.

-* For the model training part, the training process which is written as computer program, runs on a computer system.
+* **For the model training part, the training process which is written as computer program, runs on a computer system.**
-* To find the model with the optimal performance, the training is executed in parallel to search for the best parameter combination.
+* **To find the model with the optimal performance, the training is executed in parallel to search for the best parameter combination.**
-* Each of the training process, called "epoch", is translated into low-level machine code by the compiler of the system.
+* **Each of the training process, called "epoch", is translated into low-level machine code by the compiler of the system.**
-* The low-level machine code is executed inside the CPU/GPU devices as 0-1 sequence.
+* **The low-level machine code is executed inside the CPU/GPU devices as 0-1 sequence.**
-* The 0-to-1 or 1-to-0 switch of the logic states conduct the underlying MOSFET devices in the computer hardware, which then dissipate power of electricity.
+* **The 0-to-1 or 1-to-0 switch of the logic states conduct the underlying MOSFET devices in the computer hardware, which then dissipate power of electricity.**

-It is nearly the same process for the model inferencing part so it's repeated here.
+It is nearly the same process for the model inferencing part so it's not repeated here.

 # Closing